B/R's NBA Finals Expert Predictions: Can Kawhi's Raptors End a Dynasty?

 The problem, as he will learn, is that if you focus all your energy on stopping Curry, what do you do about Klay Thompson, Draymond Green and perhaps DeMarcus Cousins (questionable for Game 1)—not to mention, gulp, Kevin Durant, if he returns during the series?

-Plus, if Nick Nurse decides that Leonard is his best defensive option on Curry, then Curry will likely run ragged off the ball and around screens until Leonard is completely exhausted.
+Plus, if Nick Nurse decides that Leonard is his best defensive option on Curry, then Curry will likely run him ragged off the ball and around screens until Leonard is completely exhausted.
 Even if Leonard wins his share of those possessions, chasing Curry all night is going to extract much-needed energy from Leonard's offensive game.

 The Raptors need Leonard to be great at both ends to have a chance.